Paradise setting, educational opportunities lure veterinarians

 Dr. Roger K. Mahr assumed the AVMA presidency, succeeding Dr. Henry E. Childers.
 The AVMA House of Delegates elected Dr. Gregory S. Hammer as president-elect and Dr. Charles M. Hendrix as vice president.
 Meanwhile, Dr. James O. Cook announced his candidacy for 2007 AVMA president-elect; several days later, he became the new Executive Board chair.

 During its session, which overlapped with the first day of convention, the House of Delegates voted on eight resolutions.
 Several resolutions dealt with animal welfare issues, while three of the resolutions addressed AVMA financial policies.
 Another resolution called for the HOD to hold an official business session at the AVMA Veterinary Leadership Conference each year, beginning in January 2008.
 Another resolution would urge the Department of Agriculture's Animal and Plant Health Inspection Service to implement ongoing training programs for accredited veterinarians in the United States.
-Turn to page 640 for full coverage of the House of Delegates, with coverage of resolutions starting on page 647.
+Turn to article for full coverage of the House of Delegates, with coverage of resolutions starting on article.

 Dr. Dennis McCurnin, chair of the AVMA Convention Management and Program Committee, said that the 2006 convention was one of the best AVMA meetings he has ever attended.
 "Everyone needs to get geared up for the Washington, D.C., meeting next July as it may just break the new attendance record set this year," he said.